SF-WDI-LABS/ruby-gem-lightning-talks/README.md

 - What problem does the gem solve?
 - How do you use it in a rails app?
+- What advantage does the gem provide over other solutions?
+- Would you use this gem again?

 ## Topic/Gem Ideas